Welcome to Here It Comes, a newsletter by me, Graham Webster, in which I’ll share news and ideas about three interrelated areas of unstoppable change:

 3. Climate mitigation and adaptation amidst US-China rivalry, and how climate-driven emergencies will challenge both countries.

 Like it or not, it’s all coming.
-Follow along as I try to piece together how these currents interact.
+Follow along as I piece together how these currents interact.

 Who am I?